LarsEKrueger/hunter-killer/README.md

 | walking    | Arrived at target.                               | idle |

 The planning takes time.
 Therefore, the spidertrons will walk in circles to evade spitter fire.
-Planning itself is done in the background, at a pace of 500 tiles/cycle or 8000 tiles/cycle or 480000 tiles/second at full UPS.
+Planning itself is done in the background, at a pace deermined by the game engine.
 The computation is shared evenly between all spidertrons in *planning* state.
 Also, the planner can become distracted by pockets and peninsulas.
-Therefore, in practice, less than 10000 tiles/seconds of progress towards the target is made.

 If the target is destroyed during planning, the spidertron goes back to *idle* state.
 This checked every few seconds.

+## Messages

+The mod reports the number of active *Homebase*s and *Killer*s whenever they change.

+After the completion of a scan, the number of nests and worms in the explored part of the maps is reported as *enemies of the realm*.
+This includes enemies on unreachable islands.

+As soon as all enemies have been scanned to be in or close to the pollution -- and therefore a thread -- the mod scans the map to find places to explore.
+It will always try to keep a gap of two chunks (Each chunk is 32x32 tiles and corresponds to the blocks of identical pollution you see in the map.) around the edge of the pollution.
+This allows the *Killer*s to keep up with the growing cloud.

+When the scan for places to explore has been completed, the mod reports the number of enemies in the pollution and chucks at the edge of the pollution as *places to visit*.

+Enemies and places are only reported if the number increased since the last scan.
+If you don't see a message, your *Killer*s keep up with the growth of the pollution and the enemy explansion.

+For all these four numbers, a history of the last 8 values is displayed.
+The bars are normalized to minimum and maximum.
+The numerical value of oldest value is displayed on the left, the newest value on the right.
+Thus a display of

+123 ▁▂▃▄▁▆▇█ 456

+indicates that you had 123 items at the beginning.
+The number rose steadily until the 5th update, where it dropped to close to 123 again (if it had dropped a lot below 123, the first bar would be higher).
+After that it resumed growing until it reached 456 with the current update.

 ## Limitations and Recommended Mods